Samyy-decod/Dark-CHAT/README.md

 ## License

-Spree Commerce is a free, open-source eCommerce framework.
-Check the [license](LICENSE.md) for more details.
+DARK CHAT is a free, open-source chat framework.
+See the LICENSE.md for more details.